For many, the heart of Roman polytheism lays with the Lararium, or household shrine. As respected English scholars Beard, North and Price write:

 “… one of the most distinctive and easily recognisable features of Pompeian houses is shrines that we now call by the Latin word Lararium, shrine of the Lares or household Gods … some of these are quite elaborate affairs … But many others are much simpler … In many cases statuettes of Gods and Goddesses stood on the ledge or shelf of the Lararium.
 Sometimes these depict the Lares themselves, but a much wider range of Deities has been found … After the Lares, Mercury is the most popular divine subject, closely followed by Egyptian Gods … with Venus, Minerva, Jupiter and Hercules, in that order, coming next.
 The big question is what ritual … took place at these shrines? … the problem in reconstructing the religious life of the home is that rituals such as this very rarely leave any archaeological trace … [M Beard, The Fires of Vesuvius at 295-298].”

-If you prefer to have a separate shrine for an individual Deity, apart from the Lares, such a shrine is known as a Sacrarium (if indoors) or Sacellum (if outdoors), which you can maintain as well as your Lararium.
+If you prefer to have a separate shrine for an individual Deity, apart from the Lares, such a shrine is known as a Sacrarium (if indoors) or Sacellum (if outdoors).
 It may be that you are attracted to a particular God and don’t immediately feel attracted to the household Gods.
-Even if this is so you may still want to create and maintain a Lararium, as doing so can strongly deepen your appreciation of the divine as understood in the Roman way to the Gods.
+Even if this is so you may still want to create and maintain a Lararium, as doing so may deepen your appreciation of the divine as understood in the Roman way to the Gods.

 “The Roman Gods best known to most people today are the … Roman Gods who paralleled the Greek Olympians … However … the Romans believed in many other Deities or spirits who dwelled … in the immediate environment.
 Each of these Deities had a very specific or narrow sphere of influence, since each was associated with a particular place or process.
 Every tree or stream of water, for example, had its own spirit … Rarely were anthropomorphic features or emotions attributed to these spirits.
 No Roman would worship all of these spirits; he (or she) would direct his devotion to those nearest to his home or associated with his occupation, and he might set up a shrine for their worship on his property …